 The LG C1 OLED and the Vizio P Series Quantum 2021 are different types of TVs.
 The LG has an OLED panel with a near-infinite contrast, perfect black uniformity, and wide viewing angles.
 The LG also has a much faster response time for better motion handling, and even though they each have similar gaming features, there are fewer bugs on the LG, providing a better gaming experience.
 On the other hand, the Vizio is an LED TV that gets much brighter so highlights pop in HDR, and it doesn't have the risk of permanent burn-in like OLEDs.

 The Hisense U8G and the Vizio P Series Quantum 2021 are both great TVs, but the Hisense is more well-rounded.
-They each have a high contrast, but the Hisense has better local dimming to display more uniform blacks.
+They each have a high contrast ratio on the 65 inch sizes, but the Hisense has better local dimming to display more uniform blacks.
 The Hisense has a much quicker response time, so motion looks better, and its gaming features don't have as many bugs as the Vizio as you can easily play 4k games up to 120fps.
 The Android TV interface is also better than Vizio's SmartCast system as it doesn't crash as much.

 The Vizio P Series Quantum X 2020 and the Vizio P Series Quantum 2021 are both great 4k TVs.
-They have similar features and each use VA panels with a high contrast ratio, but local dimming is better on the Quantum X because it displays deeper blacks and has better uniformity.
+They have similar features and each use VA panels with a high contrast ratio, at least on the 65 inch sizes, but local dimming is better on the Quantum X because it displays deeper blacks and has better uniformity.
 The Quantum X also gets brighter in HDR, so highlights pop more.
 Motion looks smoother on the Quantum X due to the quicker response time.
 The Quantum comes with the new Vizio remote, which has voice control, and the Quantum X doesn't have that.